kev-chen/Enigma-Machine/README.md

 | key2 | 36-Character string used to define the reflector. |
 | key3 | 3-Character string used to define the initial rotations of the wheels.
 For example, 'ABC' rotates the left wheel 0 positions, the middle wheel 1                position, and the right wheel 2 positions. |

 The supported characters, wheel wirings, and wheel rotation rates can be specified in `config.py`.
-By default, they're set to the values given in the assignment.
+By default, they're set to a static random configuration.

 ## Usage